Carnival of Shadows (Ch 6 – Part 2)

 Without resistance, Orb was taken to an all-wooden single-storied shed with the front side unenclosed.
 The construction was overseen by more than four armed attendants to ensure that no slave escaped the event.

-Inside the small shed, more than twenty slaves were grouped like a flock of sheep and were forced to sit down with both legs tied as if they were being prepared to face slaughter or torture.
+Inside the small shed, more than fifty slaves were grouped like a flock of sheep and were forced to sit down with both legs tied as if they were being prepared to face slaughter or torture.
 These young men, who wore nothing but white pants, were sitting on the ground, despaired and lifeless, without seats or a comfortable rug beneath them.

 At first, Orb did not sit but remained standing on one side, trying to recover his rapid breathing and calm his pounding heart, which feared the unknown awaiting him.